U.S. flag

 4.0 Compliance and Enforcement

-Non-compliance with these policies may result in adverse action, including termination of access or deletion of your USCIS Torch AP Developer Portal account.
+Non-compliance with these policies may result in adverse action, including termination of your USCIS Torch API Developer Portal account and access.

 5.0 Review and Revision